 hope to do in a few web pages.

-Before wrapping up I would also take the opportunity to
+wrapping up I would also take the opportunity to remind you that

-problems, but it's always wise to take precautions in case the worst
+always wise to take precautions in case the worst happens.